Dover Seaways ferry Review and Specifications

 Review of Dover Seaways ferry

-Shipboard facilities, dining and entertainment
+Shipboard facilities, dining, and entertainment

 Onboard Dover Seaways, passengers will find a family-friendly restaurant which offers healthy food at affordable prices.
-Guests can alternatively go to ship's liquor-licensed bistro and dine in a comfortable seating area with premium, fresh cooked dishes.
+Guests can alternatively go to ship's liquor-licensed bistro and dine in a comfortable seating area with premium, freshly cooked dishes.
 Fast food is offered at Food Express.
-Ship's salon is an elegant bar lounge for relaxation and watching latest news and sporting competitions on the large TVs.
+Ship's salon is an elegant bar lounge for relaxation and watching the latest news and sporting competitions on the large TVs.
 The salon serves hot and cold drinks, wines and spirits by the glass, light snacks.
 The coffee house Costa Coffee is also in that area.

-Dover Seaways is not a "cruiseferry" as it has no passenger staterooms (only crew cabins), which means it can't provide overnight passenger stays on board.
+Dover Seaways is not a "cruise ferry" as it has no passenger staterooms (only crew cabins), which means it can't provide overnight passenger stays on board.
 The ship has 7 elevators (passenger lifts) connecting garage decks (lower freight and car decks) up to the passenger decks.
 All staff and crew cabins are on a separate crew-only deck, that also houses offices, storage rooms, dayroom (dining), mess hall (crew bar lounge), laundry.

 As facilities, the Dover Seaways ship offers:

 - A La Carte Restaurant 7 Seas offers a la carte-priced menu with a wide selection of starters, main courses, gourmet desserts, premium wines.
 Kids menu ("Happy Pirate") is also available.